best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

   positives](#updating-secretsbaseline).

-In either case, if an actual secret is detected (or a combination of actual secrets and false positives), first remove the actual secret before following either of these processes.
+In either case, if an actual secret is detected (or a combination of actual secrets and false positives), first remove the actual secret.
+Then following either of these processes.

 #### Inline allowlisting (recommended)